Athletic Therapy Success Story- Shoulder Pain and Poor Posture!

-I am currently treating a patient who has been dealing with shoulder pain for the last 2 years.
-Due to a shoulder injury sustained by having improper form and strength when lifting something heavy, she has not been able to work since.
+I am currently treating a patient who has been dealing with shoulder pain for the last 2 years, caused by a shoulder injury sustained by lifting a heavy object with improper form.
+Because of this injury, she has not been able to work since.

-For this client, we began working on opening up and releasing some of the tight muscles that were rounding her shoulders forward, while working on scapular stability for the back of the shoulder complex.
-Once the muscles had relaxed I was able to work on mobilizing her glenohumeral joint and we noticed some significant changes with her range of motion!
+We began working on opening up and releasing some of the tight muscles that were rounding this clients shoulders forward.
+We also began working on increasing shoulder stability and strength in the back of the shoulder.
+Once the muscles relaxed I was able to work on mobilizing her shoulder joint, and we began to notice some significant changes in her range of motion!
 Her shoulders were finally sitting in the correct position to function optimally!

 I developed a thorough exercise program for her, which she adhered to strictly by doing the exercises on a daily basis.
 She has since seen amazing improvements in the strength of both shoulders in all ranges.
 Her main goal coming in was to get back to work and we are optimistic we will reach this goal!

 At Competitive Edge Sport Therapy your recovery is our concern.
 We provide caring and professional rehabilitation for your injury in our one hour appointments, one on one with your athletic therapist.
 We want to help you get back to full health and enjoying the activities you love to do.